Nicodona/alx-higher_level_programming/0x0A-python-inheritance/REAMDE.md

-# this is a opython directory that have fikes about inheritence in object oriented programming
+# this is a opython directory that have files about inheritence in object oriented programming